COURSE CODE: CHC30121 | CRICOS COURSE CODE: 107246M

-Playgroup planning and supervising – For 2 hours per week, children from 0-5 years old come to Times Academy for a playgroup registered with Play Groups NSW.
-It is a time to have practical hands-on teaching and care experiences for our trainees under supervision.
+Playgroup planning and practical experience – For 2 hours per week, families with children 0-5 years come to Times Academy for a facilitated playgroup.
+It is a time for students to have practical hands-on teaching and care experiences under the supervision of their trainer.
 This engages students in practical learning and assessment in a controlled environment.

 Cluster & Units

 CHCECE033 Develop positive and respectful relationships with children

 CHCECE034 Use an approved learning framework to guide practice

 CHCECE035 Support the holistic learning and development of children

 CHCECE036 Provide experiences to support children’s play and learning